kanaka/kanaka.github.io/content/blog/llm-agent-in-five-steps/llm-agent-in-five-steps.md

 message.
 We then print the response message from the LLM.

 Notes:
-* The first time you run your agent with a Github Copilot model, you will be shown an 8 character code that you need to fill in at the provided github URL in order to authorize this client.
-Once you do this, API access token refreshes will happen automatically.
 * With the Github Copilot free plan, you get 50 "<a href="https://docs.github.com/en/copilot/managing-copilot/monitoring-usage-and-entitlements/about-premium-requests">premium requests</a>" per month.
 The code above uses "`github_copilot/o3-mini`" because it is currently the least expensive model with excellent coding ability